EstebanGameDevelopment/storybookeditor/README.md

 $ python ServerSpeechGeneration.py
 ```

-Back to Postman, we first need to upload a voice track for the system to use it in the speech generation:
+Back to **Postman**, we first need to upload a voice track for the system to use it in the speech generation:

 - 1. Create a new call
 - 2. Select POST mode
 - 3. Type the address where your service is located http://XXX.XXX.XXX.XXX:6000/ai/speech/voice
 - 4. Go to the tab "Body" and then to "form-data" and fill the parameters:
 ```
 "project": "My First Test",
 "username": "not-used",
 "voice": "VoiceTrack",
 "language": "en"
 "file": select the voice track you want to use.
 ```
 - 5. Press "Send" button to upload the track.

 Now that we have uploaded the voice track, we can proceed to use it to synthesize speech.

 - 1. Create a new call
 - 2. Select POST mode
 - 3. Type the address where your service is located http://XXX.XXX.XXX.XXX:6000/ai/speech
 - 4. Go to the tab "Body" and then to "raw" and paste this:
 ```
 {
 	"project": "My First Test",
 	"username": "not-used",
 	"password": "not-used",
 	"voice": "VoiceTrack",
 	"speech": "This is the text that I want you to speech", "language": "en",
 	"emotion": "Happy",
 	"speed": 1
 }
 ```
 - 5. Press "Send" button.

 Now, if everything has worked, you can save the result in and OGG file and you can play it.